Christopher Jackson looks at the question of whether we inhabit an age of consensus – and asks whether there’s anything we can do about it

 An Audience with Katharine the Great

-For the right, Birbalsingh has arrived as a kind of saviour in the realm of education, seeming to embody some better method.
+For the right, Birbalsingh has arrived as a kind of saviour in this realm, seeming to embody some better method.
 Of course, as the writer of Ecclesiastes understood, there is nothing new under the sun: her new way of doing things is tethered to the old.
-Put simply, Birbalsingh, argues for the need of knowledge of a shared cultural tradition in order to foster the independence of thought which might ultimately free us of the groupthink of wokeness.
+Put simply, Birbalsingh argues for the importance of promoting knowledge of a shared cultural tradition in order to foster the independence of thought which might ultimately free us of what she views as the groupthink of wokeness.